 i.
 Common Notification Date

 On a common date, usually in late March, applicants to Ivy League institutions will be notified of admission decisions and financial aid awards.
-(Letters are mailed beginning in February for the Schools of Hotel Administration, and Industrial and Labor Relations at Cornell, and beginning in February for the School of Nursing at Penn.)
+(Letters are mailed beginning in February for the School of Hotel Administration at Cornell, and Industrial and Labor Relations and beginning in February for the School of Nursing at Penn.)

 ii.
 Common Reply Date